 Celebrity Restaurants.
 The restaurants in both the hotel and the Shoppes complex serve up a diverse gourmet dining experience, with over 50 restaurant choices.
 Celebrity chefs have opened restaurants within the Sands, allowing guests to savor the work of personalities like Wolfgang Puck, Mario Batali, Daniel Boulud, Guy Savoy, and Tetsuya Wakuda.

 Gardens by the Bay.
 Sitting on a hundred hectares of riverside land right behind the Marina Bay Sands, the Gardens by the Bay stands as Singapore's vision for its own future: a "City in a Garden" represented through two massive air-conditioned conservatories, 18 Supertrees, and a series of open-air gardens and lakes set alongside the Marina Bay reservoir.

 The Marina Bay Sands Singapore at a Glance

-Location of the Marina Bay Sands (Google Maps).
-One hour from Changi Airport by MRT; thirty minutes by shuttle bus, available for free to registered guests (present printout of confirmation email).
+Location: 10 Bayfront Drive, Marina Bay, Singapore.
+One hour from Changi Airport by MRT; thirty minutes by shuttle bus, available for free to registered guests (you must present a printout of the confirmation email).

 Rooms: 2,561 rooms and suites within tower 1 and tower 3, 55 levels each; Broadband Internet available in all rooms.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our Ethics Policy.
+While it has not influenced this review, TripSavvy.com believes in full disclosure of all potential conflicts of interest.